kbmcconnell/PersonalPrivacyGuide/README.md

 - disable unused AI features on your devices

 # Phones
-**Important:** Police are allowed to ask you to use biometrics to unlock your phone.
-Courts currently consider the use of biometrics as a “nontestimonial act.”
+**Important:** Police may legally compel you to use biometrics to unlock your phone.
+Some courts currently consider the use of biometrics as a “nontestimonial act.”

 **Testimonial act:** Providing a password or PIN is considered a testimonial act because it involves revealing potentially incriminating information.